synfonaut/SNAP/README.md

 ### Namespace

-Namespaces are valuable for derivation paths or generating UUIDs for avoiding hash collisions.
+Namespaces are valuable for specific derivation paths or generating UUIDs to avoid hash collisions.

 ```json
 MAP SCHEMA <SNAP> | MAP